liferay/liferay-mobile-sdk/README.md

 	to run `ant build-wsdd` on the portlet.

-	* `filter` - Specifies your portlet's entities whose services to access; a blank value indicates all of the portlet's entities.
+	* `filter` - Specifies your portlet's entities whose services to access; a blank value indicates the services of all of the portlet's entities.
 For example, the Calendar portlet has entities such as `CalendarBooking` and `CalendarResource`.
 To generate an SDK the for only the `CalendarBooking` entity, set the filter's value to `calendarbooking`, all in lowercase.
 The SDK Builder will then make requests to the `http://localhost:8080/calendar-portlet/api/jsonws?discover=/calendarbooking/*`.
-	If you set `filter=`, specifying no filter value, the remote services of *all* of the portlet's entities are make available to your mobile SDK.
+	If you set `filter=`, specifying no filter value, the remote services of *all* of the portlet's entities will be made available to your mobile SDK.

 	* `package` - On Android, this is the package to which your SDK's classes are written.
 The iOS platform does not use packages.
 Note, that the Liferay